-We have included 3 sheets for a coloring in activity: a mariachi, a luchador and a Pinata.
-Download them here – Cinco de Mayo (free coloring in sheets).
+We have designed 3 sheets for a coloring in activity: a mariachi, a luchador and a Pinata.
+Download them here – Cinco de Mayo (coloring in sheets).

 The rest of our worksheets are available to buy as part of our Cinco de Mayo printable party kit .
 The pack contains over 20 printables and an easy to make pinata craft tutorial and template.